soedinglab/MMseqs2-App/headless/mcp-server/REFERENCE.md

 **Getting bytes to the server.** MCP has no upload channel — client capabilities are `sampling`, `elicitation` (primitives only) and `roots` (directory URIs, deprecated), and tool arguments are JSON the model produces.
-So `queryRef` (the server opens a local file) and `queryUrl` (the server downloads one) exist because there is no protocol answer.
-A `POST /input` route was built and removed: no agent on any host could reach it, and the hosts that could had the filesystem already. `queryRef` is refused when `--http` binds a non-loopback
+So `accession` (the server fetches a known id) and `queryRef` (the server opens a file the caller placed) exist because there is no protocol answer.
+A `POST /input` route was built and
-address: a remote caller's path names a file on the *server's* disk.
-For `queryUrl` the host allowlist is the boundary; https-only, private-address refusal, two re-checked redirects and a counted body are defence against a mistyped entry, not against someone controlling DNS for a listed host.
-Neither is recorded — a URL can carry a presigned signature.
+removed: no agent on any host could reach it, and the hosts that could had the filesystem already.
+A URL argument existed too, and went with its host allowlist — `accession` needs no configuration and covers the same ground. `queryRef` is refused when `--http` binds a non-loopback address: a remote caller's path names a file on the *server's* disk.

 **Selections** are named, durable, and copy-on-write.
 The convention is to edit `draft` and copy it to `to-<destination>__NNN` per forwarding job, because that name is what `derivedFrom.selection` points at